 Use of advanced grammatical patterns and conversational skills in the Dakota language are emphasized with a focus on conversational fluency.
 Increasingly complex vocabulary items and contextual use of language are examined.
-(Previously known as NAS 252) Prerequisite: NASP 2530 or equivalent experience
+(Previously known as NAS 252) \Prerequisite: NASP 2530

 NASP 2900 SPECIAL TOPICS (1-3) (Previously known as NAS 290)